-If you find yourself in financial difficulties then this extra financial support provided by the Scottish Government is the source to tap into.
+If you find yourself in financial difficulties there is financial support available.

-Additional financial assistance is available from the Discretionary Fund, which is provided by the Scottish Government for UK matriculated students.
+Additional financial assistance is available from the Discretionary Fund.

-These funds are for students in financial hardship at the time of application and cannot be used for anticipated financial need.
+These funds are for students in financial hardship at the time of application.

 Discretionary funds cannot be used to pay towards the cost of tuition fees.